-The Center for Teaching and Learning is an advocate of inclusive teaching practices and strongly supports the University’s accessibility policy.
-We are happy to work with instructors to assess and improve the accessibility of course activities and digital resources.
+The Poorvu Center for Teaching and Learning is an advocate of inclusive teaching practices and strongly supports the University’s accessibility policy, which includes digital course materials.
+We partner with instructors to assess and improve the accessibility of course activities and digital resources.

-The CTL, in partnership with Information Technology Services and the University Library, offers a range of services to help Yale instructors consider and improve the accessibility of their courses:
+The staff of the Poorvu Center, in partnership with Information Technology Services, the University Library, and local support providers in Yale’s professional schools, offer a range of services to help Yale instructors consider and improve the accessibility of their courses.

 - The Poorvu Center provides consultations, trainings, workshops and demonstrations for instructors who want to learn about best practices in accessible teaching.
 We are also piloting a service to assist instructors in remediating digital files that pose significant accessibility obstacles.